bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 "If he gets them from food, we might have a few more this evening" his mother injected, as she placed the steaming pot on the middle of the table.

 "Could you get the plates, dear?" she said to Adrex.

+A simple nod, and he stood up to get the four plates, cups, and cutlery.
+Muscle memory however always counted 5 of everything, but since his brother, Idrex, left the house, it was only his parents and uncle who were to be served.
+Placing them around the table, always

 **NOT DONE YET**.